-- phase could have a temporary moderate adverse effect on this link, prior to the implementation of mitigation measures. - 10.73 A review of the likely significant environmental effects in relation to transport and access during the Development's construction phase on the B5112 and Site Access Approach Road are set out below. - Road User and Pedestrian Safety - 10.74 During the most recent five year period, there have been only two PICs recorded on the B5112.
-The addition of construction traffic is unlikely to have a material effect on accidents and safety. - 10.75 On the Site Access Approach Road, no recorded accidents have been recorded in the most recent five year period.
-Given the low number of baseline vehicle trips, and low number of pedestrian movements, the addition of construction traffic is unlikely to have a material effect on accidents and safety. - 10.76 In light of this, the likely significant effect of the construction traffic on accidents and safety on the B5112 and Access Approach Road is considered to be negligible and temporary. - Severance of Communities - 10.77 The B5112 and the Site Access Approach Road are not considered to act as a barriers that separate communities.
-The addition of construction traffic will not change this. - 10.78 Therefore, the likely significant effect of the Development's construction traffic on severance on the B5112 and Access Approach Road is considered to be negligible and temporary. - Road Vehicle Driver and Passenger Delay - 10.79 The IEMA Guidelines state that 'delays are only likely to be significant when the traffic on the network surrounding the development is already at, or close to, the capacity of the system' (paragraph 3.20).
+10.76 A review of the likely significant environmental effects in relation to transport and access during the Development's construction phase on the B5112 and Site Access Approach Road are set out below.

+Road User and Pedestrian Safety

+- 10.77 During the most recent five year period, there have been only two PIAs recorded on the B5112.
+The addition of construction traffic is unlikely to have a material effect on accidents and safety. - 10.78 On the Site Access Approach Road, no recorded accidents have been recorded in the most recent five year period.
+Given the low number of baseline vehicle trips, and low number of pedestrian movements, the addition of construction traffic is unlikely to have a material effect on accidents and safety. - 10.79 In light of this, the likely significant effect of the construction traffic on accidents and safety on the B5112 and Access Approach Road is considered to be negligible and temporary.

+Severance of Communities

+- 10.80 The B5112 and the Site Access Approach Road are not considered to act as a barriers that separate communities.
+The addition of construction traffic will not change this. - 10.81 Therefore, the likely significant effect of the Development's construction traffic on severance on the B5112 and Access Approach Road is considered to be negligible and temporary.

+Road Vehicle Driver and Passenger Delay

+- 10.82 The IEMA Guidelines state that 'delays are only likely to be significant when the traffic on the network surrounding the development is already at, or close to, the capacity of the system' (paragraph 3.20).
 Baseline traffic flows on the B5112 and Site Access Approach Road are low, and the network is not near capacity.
 The addition of construction traffic will not change this.
-However, it is acknowledged that there are some narrow points on the network where drivers may have to wait for a short period to allow vehicles to pass. - 10.80 The grid connection element of the construction phase will involve the installation of a cable into a trench in the highway.
-There may be some localised delay to drivers whilst this occurs. - 10.81 Overall, the likely significant effect of the construction traffic on driver delay on the B5112 and Access Approach Road is considered to be negligible and temporary. - Non-Motorised User Delay - 10.82 The level of pedestrian (and other non-motorised user) activity on the B5112 and Site Access Approach Road is very low, although it is acknowledged that there are three PROWs within proximity of the Site.
+However, it is acknowledged that there are some narrow points on the network where drivers may have to wait for a short period to allow vehicles to pass. - 10.83 The grid connection element of the construction phase will involve the installation of a cable into a trench in the highway..
+This may involve temporary lane closures.
+Traffic management, in the form of temporary traffic signals or stop/go signs will be implemented to ensure the safe movement of road users.
+This could result in a minor and temporary delay to drivers.
+Where possible, the works will take place outside of peak travel hours to avoid delay where necessary.
+All relevant licences and permits to work in the highway, including a Section 50 licence, will be obtained by the contractor. - 10.84 Overall, the likely significant effect of the construction traffic on driver delay on the B5112 and Access Approach Road is considered to be negligible and temporary.

+Non-Motorised User Delay

+- 10.85 The level of pedestrian (and other non-motorised user) activity on the B5112 and Site Access Approach Road is very low, although it is acknowledged that there are three PROWs within proximity of the Site.
 Notwithstanding this, receptor sensitivity is low.
-The likely significant effect of construction traffic will not result pedestrian (and all non-motorised user) activity being significantly delayed. - 10.83 Therefore, the likely significant effect of the construction traffic on non-motorised user delay on the B5112 and Access Approach Road is considered to be negligible and temporary. - Non-motorised User Amenity (including Fear and Intimidation) - 10.84 As set out above, the level of pedestrian (and other non-motorised user) activity on the B5112 and Site Access Approach Road is very low meaning that the sensitivity receptor is low.
-However, it is acknowledged that the addition of HGVs to the network will affect the relative pleasantness of pedestrian (and other non-motorised user) journeys in the area, especially near a PROW.
+The likely significant effect of construction traffic will not result pedestrian (and all non-motorised user) activity being significantly delayed. - 10.86 Therefore, the likely significant effect of the construction traffic on non-motorised user delay on the B5112 and Access Approach Road is considered to be negligible and temporary.

+Non-motorised User Amenity (including Fear and Intimidation)